Total Talent Management

 Pay transparency for job postings

-Last updated: July 1, 2025
+Last updated: August 14, 2025

 Washington state law requires the University to disclose in job postings for staff and student positions the pay range or fixed (if only a fixed wage is offered for the job opening) and a general description of all benefits and other compensation to be offered to the hired applicant.
 Additionally, upon request, an employee in a staff or student position offered an internal transfer or promotion must be provided with the wage scale or salary range of their new position.

-To ensure compliance with pay transparency posting requirements, hiring managers should—as part of planning for a recruitment and before posting a position—identify the pay range or fixed wage to be offered the hired applicant and collect information to include in the summary of other compensation.
+To ensure compliance with pay transparency posting requirements, hiring managers should—as part of planning for a recruitment and before posting a position—identify the pay range or fixed wage to be offered the hired applicant and collect information to include in the listing of other compensation.

 Job posting